MrMinemeet/AmznShipWarn/README.md

 ## Currently supported Amazon sites
 The following Amazon sites are currently supported, but not every site has been tested.
-Furhtermore, not every site has it's own translation for the warning message.
+Furthermore, not every site has it's own translation for the warning message.

 - amazon.com
 - amazon.co.uk